benmesander/rvint/README.md

 ## Division

 ### On 32-bit processors
-- 32-bit by 32-bit signed and unsigned division with 32-bit result and remainder.
+- 32-bit by 32-bit signed and unsigned division with 32-bit result and remainder. (unsigned division is RV32E compatible)
 - Fast 32-bit unsigned division by 3
 - Fast 32-bit unsigned division by 5 (untested)
 - Fast 32-bit unsigned division by 10
 ### On 64-bit processors
-- 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder.
+- 64-bit by 64-bit signed and unsigned division with 64-bit result and remainder. (unsigned division is RV64E compatible)
 - Fast 64-bit unsigned division by 3
 - Fast 64-bit unsigned division by 5 (untested)
 - Fast 64-bit unsigned division by 10